-especially for pregnant women and young children.
+If present, elevated levels of lead can cause serious health problems, especially for pregnant women and young children.
 Lead in drinking water is primarily from materials and components associated with service lines and home plumbing.
 The City of Riverview is responsible for providing high quality drinking water, but cannot control the variety of materials used in plumbing components.
 When your water has been sitting for several hours, you can minimize the potential for lead exposure by flushing your tap for 30 seconds to 2 minutes before using water for drinking or cooking.
-If you are concerned about lead in your water, you may wish to have your water tested.
-Information on lead in drinking water, testing methods and steps you can take to minimize exposure is available from the Safe Drinking Water Hotline or at www.epa.gov/safewater/lead.
+If you have a lead service kine it is recommended that you run your water for at least 5 minutes to flush water from both your home plumbing and teh lead service line.
+If you are concerned about lead in your drinking water, you may wish to have your water tested.
+Information on lead in drinking water, testing methods, and steps you can take to minimize exposure is available from the Safe Drinking Water Hotline at 1-800-426-4791 or at http://water.epa.gov.drink/info/lead.
 Since 1992, the City of Riverview hs been testing homes with plumbing systems that could contribute to the household water supply.
-The City of Riverview tested five (5) homes in 2014 and seven (7) homes in 2017 for lead and copper, all results of water samples taken came back well below the allowable action levels of 15 ppb (parts per billion) for lead and 1300 ppb (parts per billion) for copper.
+The City of Riverview tested thirty (30) homes in 2020 for lead and copper, the 90th percentile of water samples taken came back below the allowable action levels of 15 ppb (parts per billion) for lead and 1300 ppb (parts per billion) for copper.